Robinpig/Note/docs/CS/Java/JDK/JVM/ClassLoader.md

 }
 ```

-#### Preparation
+### Preparation

-prepare the memory in method area

-`ConstantValue` will set the final value
+Preparation involves creating the static fields for a class or interface and initializing such fields to their **default values**.
+**This does not require the execution of any Java Virtual Machine code;
+explicit initializers for static fields are executed as part of initialization, not preparation.**

+**Preparation may occur at any time following creation but must be completed prior to initialization.**

-#### Resolution
+### Resolution

+Many Java Virtual Machine instructions - *anewarray*, *checkcast*, *getfield*, *getstatic*, *instanceof*, *invokedynamic*, *invokeinterface*, *invokespecial*, *invokestatic*, *invokevirtual*, *ldc*, *ldc_w*, *ldc2_w*, *multianewarray*, *new*, *putfield*, and *putstatic* - rely on symbolic references in the run-time constant pool.
+Execution of any of these instructions requires *resolution* of the symbolic reference.

+Resolution is the process of dynamically determining one or more concrete values from a symbolic reference in the run-time constant pool.
+Initially, all symbolic references in the run-time constant pool are unresolved.

 Lazy linked, loading other classes can be done after Initiailzation.
-It will run with no error when link a Error Class
-which not used.
+It will run with no error when link a Error Class which not used.

-#### CDS

-Class Data Sharing since JDK5

-JEP310 Application Class Data Sharing

-JEP350 DynamicCDS